5 things to watch for as Biden heads to G-7 summit in Japan

 Members of the G-7 have coordinated on sanctions against Russia, military and economic support for Ukraine and other measures to try to squeeze Moscow over the invasion.
 That is likely to be at the top of the agenda in Hiroshima.

-Sullivan said on Wednesday the U.S. will announce a package of new sanctions to align with the summit, and it will be centered on enforcement, like closing loopholes and shutting down Russian evasion networks.
+Sullivan said Wednesday that the U.S. will announce a package of new sanctions to align with the summit, and it will be centered on enforcement, such as closing loopholes and shutting down Russian evasion networks.

 Given the setting of the meeting, experts said there is also an added sense of urgency around supporting Ukraine to show China that it would not be able to take aggressive action in the region without consequences.